mythaxis/mythaxis.github.io/content/issue-23/Weapons of Mass Entanglement.md

 Her work tired Panduranga out, and the plant soon became just another part of the house she came home to.
 Then, one day, as unexpected as had been its sprouting, the bud was open.
 Inside it, Panduranga saw an object of non-biological origin.

+&nbsp;

-The object was a remote with one button.
+{{<glyph>}}T{{</glyph>}}he object was a remote with one button.
 Panduranga examined it from all angles before she tried to touch it.
 The plastic surface felt warm under her fingers, smooth, not at all like the plant surrounding it.
 Panduranga plucked the remote like a fruit and tentatively pressed the button, but it didn’t seem to do anything.
 She pressed it a few more times, pointing the remote in different directions, then walked inside the house.

 As she passed her living room, the button glowed faintly.
 It boggled her mind how something like this could grow from a plant, but she was no botanist, merely a tour guide.
 She pressed the button one more time, and her TV came alive.
 This was doubly strange, because Panduranga didn’t watch TV often and it shouldn’t have any energy stored—but even more surprising was what it showed.